December is a great time to prepare for next year by digging new beds or just relaxing with spot of armchair gardening.

 In the greenhouse:

 - If you haven’t planted your autumn bulbs yet then plant them now.
+December is the latest you can plant any Tulip bulbs you’ve been holding on to.
 They may flower later than usual but they will flower.

 - Put food out for the birds every day.
 They like seeds, nuts, fruit and fat.